 Do it yourself livery

-DIY livery is a popular option as it generally entails the yard owners providing the grazing and stabling facilities but the horse owner meeting the needs of the horse, such as feeding, mucking out, grooming, exercising etc. These livery yards are not typically managed or staffed so all the responsibility for the horse falls on its owner.
-It is a much more cost-effective stabling option and many horse owners prefer (and enjoy) personally tending to their horses rather than passing the responsibility onto someone else.
+DIY livery is a popular option as it generally entails the yard owners providing the grazing and stabling facilities but the horse owner meeting the needs of the horse, such as feeding, mucking out, grooming, exercising, etc. These livery yards are not typically managed or staffed, so all the responsibility for the horse falls on its owner.
+It is a much more cost-effective stabling option, and many horse owners prefer (and enjoy) personally tending to their horses rather than passing the responsibility onto someone else.
+Whether you need a simple horse stable or more comprehensive facilities, DIY livery can be a great option.

 Working livery